duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/2_2_2_camera_calibration.md

     <figcaption>Output of <code>validate_calibration</code>: localization
     in simulated environment.</figcaption>
 </div>

-## Camera validation by running one-shot localization {#camera-calib-jan18-oneshot}
+-->

-Place the robot in a lane.
+Next Place the robot in a lane.

-Run the following command:

-    duckiebot $ rosrun complete_image_pipeline single_image_pipeline

 What this does is taking one snapshot and performing localization on that single image.
 The output will be useful to check that everything is ok.

-### Example of correct results

 [](#fig:oneshot1_all) is an example in which the calibration was correct, and the robot localizes perfectly.